cjakabos/portfolio-web/docs/platform/showcase-stewardship.md

 - it fits naturally into the `10-minute demo` or `Architect deep dive`
 - it works from the supported setup contract without bespoke rescue steps
 - it has a documented owner and a matching `Core showcase` smoke path
+- it keeps the bundle budget healthy when it is a browser entry surface
 - it is represented in the README, tours, and evidence pack

 ### Keep A Module `Supporting` When